What if I Decide Not to Sign Up for a Medicare Prescription Drug Plan?

 Here are some ways you might avoid the Part D late-enrollment penalty:

 - Sign up for a Medicare Prescription Drug Plan as soon as you’re eligible for Medicare.
 It may be tempting to go without this coverage if you’re healthy and you don’t take any prescriptions.
 However, as you’ve seen from the example above, this could cost you money in the long run.

 - Don’t sign up for a Medicare Prescription Drug Plan at all.
 This might save you money, but it’s somewhat of a risk, since you’ll be getting older and you may someday need prescription medications to treat an illness.

 - Make sure you don’t go more than 63 days in a row without creditable prescription drug coverage before you sign up for a Medicare Prescription Drug Plan.
 For example, you might have been covered by a group plan (based on your job or your spouse’s job, or a union) that you were able to keep when you first enrolled in Medicare.
 If the plan has creditable coverage, you may want to keep it until coverage ends or until you decide to enroll in a Medicare Prescription Drug Plan.

-Please note that if you qualify for Extra Help (a program that may help pay Medicare Part D out-of-pocket costs for Medicare beneficiaries with limited incomes), you may not have to pay a Part D penalty.
+Please note that if you qualify for Extra Help (a program that helps pay Medicare Part D out-of-pocket costs for Medicare beneficiaries with limited incomes or limited financial resources), you may not have to pay a Part D penalty.